Climate and Average Weather Year Round in Cartagena Colombia

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Cartagena varies very significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Cartagena is October, with an average of 15.8 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 54% on October 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Cartagena experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.8 months, from April 5 to December 30, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around October 17, with an average total accumulation of 6.1 inches.
+The month with the most rain in Cartagena is October, with an average rainfall of 6.1 inches.

 The rainless period of the year lasts for 3.2 months, from December 30 to April 5.
-The least rain falls around January 27, with an average total accumulation of 0.1 inches.
+The month with the least rain in Cartagena is January, with an average rainfall of 0.1 inches.

 The perceived humidity level in Cartagena, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, remaining a virtually constant 100% throughout.